WREG-TV: Programming

-Syndicated programs (as of September 2022) seen on WREG-TV include Inside Edition, Jeopardy!, and Entertainment Tonight.
-The syndicated version of Wheel of Fortune airs on WMC-TV (channel 5), making the Memphis area one of the few TV markets to air Wheel and Jeopardy! on separate stations.

-WREG is the only CBS affiliate that preempts CBS Saturday Morning since its September 1997 debut, airing a three-hour Saturday morning newscast in its place.
-The station also preempts the Sunday edition of the CBS Weekend News in order to air an hour-long 5 p.m. newscast.
-WREG is one of the few stations that preempts a big three network evening newscast (the hour-long early evening newscast inventories of Norfolk NBC affiliate WAVY-TV, Grand Rapids NBC affiliate WOOD-TV and Scranton ABC affiliate WNEP-TV are also limited in a similar fashion with the latter airing local programming in place of the network's evening newscast).
+From its September 1997 debut until December 2024, WREG preempted CBS Saturday Morning in order to air a three-hour Saturday morning newscast in its place.
+WREG preempts the Sunday edition of the CBS Weekend News in order to air an hour-long 5 p.m. newscast.
+It is one of the few stations that preempt a big three network evening newscast (the hour-long early evening newscast inventories of Norfolk NBC affiliate WAVY-TV and Grand Rapids NBC affiliate WOOD-TV, sister stations of WREG, are also limited in a similar fashion).
 Over the years, WREG has produced many local programs, such as News Channel 3 Knowledge Bowl and Mid-South Outdoors (later known as News Channel 3 Outdoors).
 The station also currently produces Live at 9, a weekday morning program that maintains a talk show-style format and the public affairs program Informed Sources, which airs on Saturday evenings and sometimes Sunday nights and discusses current local issues.

 Throughout the early 1960s into the late 1980s, WREC/WREG claimed to possess the largest feature film library of any television station in the United States, which was evidenced in its daily (late afternoons and late nights) and weekend programming lineup at the time.
 The station used some of those features for theme weeks (such as "Godzilla Week" and "John Wayne Week"), which proved to be very popular with viewers.
 However, like most major network affiliates in the early 1980s, WREG-TV began cutting back on the large number of movies that occupied much of its off-network schedule, a move prompted by the presence of cable, VCRs, and the emergence of then-independent competitors WPTY (channel 24, now ABC affiliate WATN-TV) in 1978 and WMKW (channel 30, now CW affiliate WLMT) in 1983.